Only logged in customers who have purchased this product may leave a review.

 - alternative scaling methods (increasing the average block size and block data limit)

-- Examining and enabling previously disabled opt-codes (done for security purposes in the early stages of development)
+- Examining and enabling previously disabled opt-codes (done for security purposes in early development)

 The length of the course is between 12 – 25 hours and can be taken at a moderate pace.
+The course is self-paced, meaning the student can proceed at the rate they wish without a hard deadline for completion.
 The materials contained are intended for an advanced audience.

-- It can be taken at any time.
+- It can be taken at any time and at the student’s desired pace

 Recommended skills prior to taking this course